keygen-sh/machineid/README.md

 ## Credits

+This is a fork of https://github.com/denisbrodbeck/machineid by [Denis Brodbeck](https://github.com/denisbrodbeck), which is no longer maintained.
 The Go gopher was created by [Denis Brodbeck](https://github.com/denisbrodbeck) with [gopherize.me](https://gopherize.me/), based on original artwork from [Renee French](http://reneefrench.blogspot.com/).

 ## License